-In Tulum Town, you’ll be surrounded by locals and as a result, local food at great prices.
+In Tulum Town, you’ll be surrounded by locals and as a result, Mexican food at great prices.
 There’s an abundant amount of street food and local restaurants that are budget-friendly and delicious.

-There’s still plenty of places to party in Tulum town too, with parties flooding out onto the street as the night goes on.
-You’ll also find that drink prices are a lot cheaper compared to the beach area.
+There are still plenty of places to party in Tulum town, with parties flooding out onto the street as the night goes on.
+You’ll also find that drink prices are a lot cheaper compared to the beach.

 A large majority of the hostels can be found in Tulum Town, inviting the younger, backpacker crowd.
 There are also plenty of well-priced homestays, Airbnbs and hotels in this area.

-The town is also the most convenient place if you’re arriving by bus as the station is located within town.
+The town is also the most convenient place if you’re arriving by bus because the station is located within the town.

-The downside – Tulum Town isn’t located directly on the beach.
-You’ll have to either hop in a collectivo for 15 MXN ($0.70), ride a bike for around 30 minutes or get a 10-minute taxi.
+The downside: Tulum Town isn’t located directly on the beach.
+To get to the beach, you’ll have to either hop in a colectivo for 15 MXN ($0.90), ride a bike for around 30 minutes or get a 10-minute taxi ride.

 The problem with taxis is that they charge extortionate fees for the short distance due to the popularity of the area.
-You’ll be looking at around 150-200 MXN ($7.25-9.70) for this short journey.
+You’ll be looking at around 150 MXN ($8.80) – 200 MXN ($11.70) for this short journey.